Jakarta City History: Transformation to a Bustling Metropolitan

 Improvement in Infrastructures (1965-1980)

-Problems started to arise when president Soekarno notice that Jakarta was poorly managed.
+Problems started to arise when President Soekarno noticed that Jakarta was poorly managed.
 A lot of slums, potholes, lack of clean water, public transport, housing, and education facilities.
-Soekarno himself noticed that Jakarta at the time cannot compete with other neighboring countries’ cities due to its limitation.
-On April 1966, under a direct command from president Soekarno, Ali Sadikin became the new governor of Jakarta.
+Soekarno himself noticed that Jakarta at the time cannot compete with other neighboring countries’ cities due to its limitations.
+In April 1966, under a direct command from President Soekarno, Ali Sadikin became the new governor of Jakarta.

-Also during his era, major roads in Jakarta such as Tomang Raya street, Rasuna Said street, Gatot Subroto street, and Sudirman street came into operation.
-All these major streets still continue to exist and played an important part in Jakarta.
+Also during his era, major roads in Jakarta such as Tomang Raya Street, Rasuna Said Street, Gatot Subroto Street, and Sudirman Street came into operation.
+All these major streets continue to exist and play an important part in Jakarta.
 Particularly in forming the “golden triangle of Jakarta”, where this area considered to be the center of business, financial, diplomatic, and even entertainment of Jakarta.
-Even these days, all these major roads recognized to be the driving force of Jakarta’s economy.
+Even these days, all these major roads are recognized to be the driving force of Jakarta’s economy.

 Rasuna Said street, located in the Golden Triangle of Jakarta and constructed during the 1970s

-Also during this period of time, under the new presidency of Soeharto, Indonesia started to receive money from foreign investment.
+Also during this period, under the new presidency of Soeharto, Indonesia started to receive money from foreign investment.
 Ali Sadikin started to beautify the city with more modern architecture like high-rise buildings, entertainment, and business facilities.
 Massive construction of buildings in Jakarta started to take place during this period, some of the completed projects include:

 • Borobudur hotel